Deploy contracts

 Error handling if contract constructor returning a Result<Self, Error>

-, you can also check the see if the instantiation get any errors before submitting the transaction.
+Result<Self, Error>In case the contract constructor returning a Result<Self, Error>, you can also check the see if the instantiation get any errors before submitting the transaction.

 Submit contract instantiation transaction